andreav/swgit/doc/readme/_build/text/readme.arch.txt

    This depends on you repository workflow.

    * When FIX branches contain a super-important last minute fix, you should report it on *INT/develop*.
-This is the default behaviour when issueing a:
+This is the default behavior when issuing a:

         "swgit stabilize --liv"